Theme

 MiniMax CLI is the official command-line interface for the MiniMax AI platform, designed for terminal use and agent workflows across text, image, video, speech, music, vision, and search features.

 The repository presents MiniMax CLI as the official CLI for the MiniMax platform.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is